Last updated: March 2, 2021

 The bill also calls for a set of national standards to guide the design and implementation of Basic Income across Canada.

-Sign and share this petition and email your MP to vote YES!
-If you use Twitter, use the tool below the petition to Tweet your MP.
+Step 1: Sign and share this petition and email your MP to vote YES.

 To read the full text of the bill: An Act to establish a national strategy for a guaranteed basic income.